jeblad/jeblad.github.io/_posts/2019-12-03-ai-vs-machine-learning.md

 ### Robotics

-Robotic process automation (RPA) builds on expert systems, and they have a knowledge base and an inference engine, yet historically they was hand coded and could not learn.
+Robotic process automation (RPA) builds on expert systems, and have a knowledge base and an inference engine.
+Historically they was hand coded and could not learn.
 The more modern counterpart, the RPA, has often a limited ability to learn.
 A system living sort of in between has an inference engine with a local knowledge base that stores knowledge itself.
 When trained an RPA act like very limited human intelligence on the field for a narrow and dedicated purpose – it is a lookalike.
 It does not try to implement a part of mind, so it is not a weak AI.
 Still, it is so tempting to call it an “AI”.

 ### … and there are more